 When a new PDU Session is established and the SMF receives both an S-NSSAI and an Alternative S-NSSAI, the SMF includes both the replaced S-NSSAI and the Alternative S-NSSAI in SM Policy Association establishment request to PCF.
 The PCF may retrieve PDU Session policy control subscription information using both the replaced S-NSSAI and the Alternative S-NSSAI.
 The PCF makes policy decision by combining subscription information of the replaced NSSAI and the Alternative S-NSSAI based on the principle that if there is common information present for both S-NSSAIs, the PCF choses the data of the replaced S-NSSAI.
 The PCF maintains both the S-NSSAI and the Alternative S-NSSAI in the Session Management context.
 The PCF registers the replaced S-NSSAI in the BSF.

 When the existing PDU Session is transferred from S-NSSAI to Alternative S-NSSAI, if the SMF determines that the existing PDU Session and existing SM Policy Association can be retained (e.g. if the SMF determines that same PCF can be used for the Alternative S-NSSAI) and the PCF set the Network Slice Replacement PCRT to request the SMF to report as defined in clause 6.1.3.5, then the SMF includes the Alternative S-NSSAI in SM Policy Association modification request to PCF to update the S-NSSAI of the PDU Session.
 The PCF may request subscription information associated with the Alternative S-NSSAI from the UDR.
 Then the PCF makes policy decision by combining subscription information of the replaced NSSAI and the Alternative S-NSSAI based on the principle that if there is common information present for both S-NSSAIs, the PCF choses the data of the replaced S-NSSAI and may provide updated PCC rules to SMF.
 The PCF does not update the binding information in the BSF.
 When the existing PDU Session is transferred from Alternative S-NSSAI to the replaced S-NSSAI, if the SMF determines that the existing PDU Session and existing SM Policy Association can be retained (e.g. if the SMF determines that same PCF can be used for the Alternative S-NSSAI) and the PCF set the Network Slice Replacement PCRT to request the SMF to report as defined in clause 6.1.3.5, then the SMF removes the Alternative S-NSSAI in SM Policy Association modification request to PCF to update the S-NSSAI of the PDU Session.
 The PCF requests subscription information associated with the replaced S-NSSAI from the UDR, if not already available.
 Then the PCF makes policy decision based on the replaced S-NSSAI and may provide updated PCC rules to SMF.
 The PCF does not update the binding information in the BSF.
 If the SMF determines that the existing PDU Session and existing SM Policy Association is not retained (e.g. if the SMF determines that PCF discovery and selection for the Alternative S-NSSAI is to be performed), then the SMF terminates the existing SM Policy Association, and the PCF removes the SUPI to S-NSSAI association from the BSF.
-Then the SMF establishes a new SM Policy association.
+Then the SMF establishes a new SM Policy Association.

 When existing PDU Session is transferred back to the replaced S-NSSAI, the SMF sends SM Policy Association modification request to PCF to update the S-NSSAI of the PDU Session.
 Then the PCF makes policy decision based on the replaced S-NSSAI and may provide updated PCC rules to the SMF.